 And to be fair, the word ‘Tabby’ has been used rather generously to describe several different feline states over the years.
 In the 16th and 17th centuries, ‘Tabby’ was often used to refer specifically to the cat of a suspected witch.
 At times, it was also applied specifically to female cats.
 In either case, the pattern and colouration were of little (if any) consequence.

-With that in mind, Tabby cat insurance is available for a variety of breeds.
+With that in mind, cat insurance is available for a variety of breeds, including Tabby Cats.
 In truth, the colouration has no bearing on the type of coverage that you should take out.
 Instead, we’ll look specifically at the breed and the level of protection that you are interested in purchasing.

 Also called ‘Fishbone Tabby’, this is the most common Tabby colouration.
 It features vertical stripes that gently curve across the side of the body.
 This are relatively narrow stripes that can be continuous or broken up into blocks further down on the stomach and flanks.
 You’ll also see the distinct M-shaped pattern on the foreheads of Mackerel Tabby cats.